qiulang/vllm-sglang-perf/readme.md

 2. **In multi-GPU scenarios**: vLLM maintained consistent performance while SGLang showed significant variability and decreased throughput when using the `--dp` (**data parallelism**) flag.

-3. **Unexpected parallelism impact**: When switching SGLang from data parallelism (`--dp`) to **tensor parallelism** (`--tp`), performance dramatically improved on multi-GPU setups, restoring the consistency and throughput advantages seen in single-GPU scenarios.
+3. **Unexpected parallelism impact**: When switching SGLang from data parallelism (`--dp`) to **tensor parallelism** (`--tp`), performance dramatically improved on multi-GPU setups, restoring **the consistency and throughput advantages** seen in single-GPU scenarios.
 This parallelism strategy choice had a much larger impact on performance characteristics than expected.

+4. **Warm-up differences**: SGLang showed a significant "warm-up effect" requiring initial requests to reach optimal performance, while vLLM delivered consistent performance from the first request without warm-up.

-4. **Unanswered question**: Why does tensor parallelism in SGLang provide such dramatically better performance consistency than data parallelism for a model that easily fits on a single GPU?
+5. **Unanswered question**: Why does tensor parallelism in SGLang provide such dramatically better performance consistency than data parallelism for a model that easily fits on a single GPU?
 This counter-intuitive finding invites further investigation from the community.
 [The SGLang document](https://docs.sglang.ai/backend/server_arguments.html) may provide some clues,"Data parallelism is better for throughput if there is enough memory.
 It can also be used together with tensor parallelism.
 We recommend [SGLang Router](https://docs.sglang.ai/router/router.html) for data parallelism."